 Tell us about your design style.
 Have you always had this style or has it

 evolved/changed over time?

 I like flowers and natural landscapes that are a bit wild and rambling so that’s a major part of my design style I think.
 I tend towards a natural, hand drawn style that’s not too perfect, curvy lines, weird shapes and lots of pretty colours.

-Growing up in Australia with a Mum who was a mad keen gardener - we lived the 1970s native garden journey to the max and were taught to treat neat hedges with contempt - I think my style was sort of inevitable.
+I grew up in Australia with a mum who was a mad keen gardener.
+We lived the 1970s native garden journey to the max and were taught to treat neat hedges with contempt - I think my style was sort of inevitable.
 But it has developed over time and hopefully will continue to evolve and improve.
-When I started I would agonise over whether a tree needed to be brown or leaves needed to be green - now I have no problem with turning a gum leaf pink if I think it looks pretty!
+When I started I would agonise over whether a tree needed to be brown or leaves needed to be green - now I have no problem with turning a gum leaf pink if I think it looks pretty.

 Talk us through your creative process.

 Absolute chaos!
 I have to turn off my logic side and just let the creative process sneak up on me.
 I usually start with a vague idea of what I would like to draw and then just start sketching.
 Sometimes I will do a whole picture or scene, and sometimes separate elements like flowers or leaves and then develop the layout and colours on computer.
 To me, designing a pattern is like solving a puzzle.

 Sometimes it all just fits together perfectly, and sometimes I need to leave a design for a week until inspiration strikes and I realise what extra element or colour should be there to complete it.